5 Best Instant Messaging Services for Small Business Project Collaboration

 Because it’s easy and free to set up a Google+ account from your Gmail, which many of your employees might already use, Hangouts requires virtually no installation.

-Much like Gtalk, users can see when people are online and when they’ve read your messages.
+Much like the former IM service, Gtalk, users can see when people are online and when they’ve read your messages.
 One big difference is that it’s more akin to text messaging, in that the conversation won’t end if you’re offline; the message will be waiting for you when you return, much like a text.

 Adium is an open source instant messaging system for Mac OS X, so if any of your remote employees or clients are PC users, this would not be the best service for your business.
 However, this chat client is a favorite among Mac users for its simple interface.